 The University of London has put together some Advanced Searching techniques to make you a fast and effective searcher.

 When you find something that looks like it could be useful for your research you need to assess it, The Ultimate Cheatsheet for Critical Thinking has lots of questions to consider when you are reading it.
-The Open University has a workbook that focuses on Critical Reading Techniques whilst Brunel University has some short videos on Being Critical, both of these are much more in-depth.
+The Open University has a workbook that focuses on Critical Reading Techniques whilst Brunel University has some short videos on Being Critical, our own University Libraries have a 45-minute course on Critical Reading, all of these are much more in-depth.